Mississauga is a wonderful place to travel to live in. It is the sixth-largest city in the world with the most successful & beautiful communities.

 With more than 300 cafeterias, pubs, and shops, Streetsville blends old culture with the new one.

-Streetsville is known for the old charms with wonderful historical buildings.
+Streetsville is known for its old charms.

 “Bread and Honey” Festival is a renowned event celebrated here.

 You can also explore a number of handicrafts and food in the Summer Market!